 Introduction

-Violence is a main public health issue in Latin America since the end of the 20th century [1].
-This region experiences the highest homicide rate in the world (over 16.3 per 100,000 people), and a set of countries in Central America, including Mexico, have undergone an upsurge of homicide mortality in the first years of the 21st century [2].
-In Mexico, homicide rates doubled between 2007 and 2012 (from 9.3 to 18.6) [3].
-As a result of this increase, along with the burden of diabetes, male life expectancy in Mexico stagnated in the period 2000-10 [4].
+Violence has become a major public health issue in Latin America since the end of the 20th century [1].
+This region currently experiences the highest homicide rate in the world (over 16.3 per 100,000 people), with some countries in Central America, including Mexico, undergoing an upsurge in homicides since the first years of the 21st century [2].
+In Mexico, for example, homicide rates doubled between 2007 and 2012 (from 9.3 to 18.6) [3].
+As a result of this increase, along with an increasing burden of diabetes, male life expectancy in Mexico stagnated in the period 2000-10 [4].
 At the subnational level, evidence indicates that gains in life expectancy due to causes amenable to medical service throughout 2000-10, such as infectious and respiratory diseases and birth conditions, were wiped out by the increase of homicide and diabetes mortality in each of the 32 states in Mexico, albeit with large regional variations [5].